 What is your Easter tradition?
 I know some families go all out.
 My family nor my husband’s family ever got in to that sort of thing when we were growing up.
 Even now, we have the family party on Saturday but we never do anything special for Easter dinner.
-We may ham and scalloped potatoes but we don’t have a big party, which is kind of weird because my family has big parties for lots of other reasons.
+We may have ham and scalloped potatoes but we don’t have a big party.
+Which is kind of weird because my family has big parties for lots of other reasons.
 I will say though, that as much as I enjoy big family parties, it is nice to just stay at home and spend time with my immediate family sometimes.

 Simple German Chocolate Bird Nests Recipe